d-tsuji/go-database-sql-tutorial-ja/_sources/overview.md.txt

-To access databases in Go, you use a `sql.DB`.
-You use this type to create statements and transactions, execute queries, and fetch results.

-The first thing you should know is that **a `sql.DB` isn't a database connection**.
-It also doesn't map to any particular database software's notion of a "database" or "schema."
+of a "database" or "schema."
 It's an abstraction of the interface and existence of a database, which might be as varied as a local file, accessed through a network connection, or in-memory and in-process.